 Like other arthropods, Eurypteridae had excellent sight with large crescent shaped compound eyes that would have provided a wide field of vision.

 Eurypterids didn't have jaws but instead had pincer-like mouthparts called chelicerae that would have been used to dissect prey into small pieces before ingesting.
 Chelicerae are defining features that place eurypterids into their own subphylum of arthropods.

-Eurypterids were multi-segmented and would have been quite flexible with sharply spined tails (telson).
+Eurypterids were multi-segmented and would have been quite flexible with spined tails (telson).
 The distinctive broad hind legs may have allowed for some limited crawling or upward leverage motion, but they would have been much more useful as swimming appendages enabling eurypterids to row or aquaplane through the water column.